arunrao/turbomq/docs/DEPLOYMENT.md

-# Deployment Guide for Next.js Queue System
+# Deployment Guide for TurboMQ

-This guide provides instructions for deploying and using the Next.js Queue System in different environments, with a focus on serverless platforms.
+This guide provides instructions for deploying and using the TurboMQ job queue system in different environments, with a focus on serverless platforms and the new job scheduling feature.

 ## Table of Contents